-Visit Titisee lake.
+7. Visit Titisee Lake

 The highest lake in the Black Forest is a little bit magical in itself, but when you hike around it, you’ll discover the most spectacular views of the area around.
 It’s a small and cute town, popularly known for its lake.
-We took a walk by the lake on a cold windy afternoon but was worth every second.
+We took a walk by the lake on a cold windy afternoon but it was worth every second.
 This town is only a 45 minutes’ drive from the border of Switzerland: we were really tempted to drive there but planned to maximise our time in Germany instead.

 The forests in “Hansel and Gretel”, “Snow White”, and “Rapunzel” are based on the Black Forest.